The purpose of this page is to guide you through the steps of setting up Distributed Administration in your organization's instance of Brightspace.

 - Click New User.

-- As you complete fields to create a new users, ensure that you select an appropriate role for that user.
+- From the Create User page, fill required fields.
+As you complete fields to create a new users, ensure that you select an appropriate role for that user.
 The role selected should reflect the access that you want that user to have at the Organization level.
 For example, if you want your user to have limited role access at the organization level, select a Learner role.

 - From your Organization homepage, navigate to Admin Tools > Users.